gamercade-io/gamercade_site/docs/editor/graphics-editor/sprite-editor.md

 # Sprite Editor

-Currently, the sprite editor is not finished.
+Currently, the sprite editor is still in development.

 TODO: Write this